-It's everyone's responsibility to avoid medical emergencies.
+It isn't just about calling 911 when an accident occurs.
 It's about situational awareness, self-awareness, and accident prevention.
 Some project sites may be several hours away from definitive medical care, and weather conditions could potentially delay an evacuation for even longer.
 Accidents can take on a much more serious nature in these settings and accident prevention is the highest priority.

-A First Aid Kit will be carried at all work days; its location will be designated by the Event Leader and made known to all participants.
-Participants with First Aid training will be identified in the Tailgate Safety Meeting at the beginning of each work day.
+A First Aid Kit will be carried at all Work Days; its location will be designated by the Crew Leader and made known to all participants.
+Participants with First Aid training will be identified in the Tailgate Safety Meeting at the beginning of each Work Day.